 Notice to Industry: Bioresearch Monitoring Information System (BMIS) Data

-- Although the sponsor is required to collect the 1572 from each clinical investigator in a trial conducted under FDA’s IND regulations, FDA does not require the form itself to be submitted to the agency.
-Many sponsors submit the 1572 to FDA, however, because the form collects, in one place, information that must be submitted to FDA in some fashion under our IND regulations.
+- Although the sponsor is required to collect the form 1572 from each clinical investigator in a trial conducted under FDA’s IND regulations, FDA does not require the form 1572 itself to be submitted to the agency.
+Many sponsors submit the form 1572 to FDA because the form collects, in one place, information that must be submitted to FDA in some fashion under IND regulations.

 - A sponsor may choose, but is not required, to conduct a foreign clinical study under an IND.
-If a clinical study is conducted outside of the United States and is not conducted under an IND, then the investigator need not sign a 1572.
+Form 1572s will not be submitted for clinical studies conducted outside of the United States and not conducted under an IND.

 See 21 CFR 312.23(a)(6)(iii)(b).

 The BMIS file contains the following fields: